ember-learn/guides-source/guides/release/models/customizing-serializers.md

 To change the format of the data that is sent to the backend store, you can use the [`serialize()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/serialize?anchor=serialize) hook.
-Let's say that we have this JSON:API response from Ember Data:
+Let's say that we have this JSON:API response from EmberData:

 ```json
 {